hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 message LedgerId {

   /**
-   * The public key of the ledger that can verify ledger signatures.
+   * The new ledger id and public key that can verify ledger signatures.
+Must not be null.
    */
-  bytes public_key = 1;
+  bytes ledger_id = 1;

+  /**
+   * The signature of the previous ledger private key on the new ledger id.
+May be null.
+   */
+  bytes signature = 2;

+  /**
+   * The round number when the new ledger id becomes active.
+Must not be null.
+   */
+  uint64 round = 3;
 }
 ```